nevmenandr/vindolanda/manuscript.md

 Citation by Wikidata ID [@wikidata:Q56458321].

-Citation by ISBN [@isbn:9780262517638].

-Citation by alias [@deep-review].

-Multiple citations can be put inside the same set of brackets [@doi:10.7554/eLife.32822; @deep-review; @isbn:9780262517638].
 Manubot plugins provide easier, more convenient visualization of and navigation between citations [@doi:10.1371/journal.pcbi.1007128; @pubmed:30718888; @pmc:PMC6103790; @deep-review].

-Citation tags (i.e. aliases) can be defined in their own paragraphs using Markdown's reference link syntax:

-[@deep-review]: doi:10.1098/rsif.2017.0387

 ## Referencing figures, tables, equations